21ob/LSTM-forecasting/README.md

 # LSTM-forecasting
-Using an LSTM RNN to forecast stock prices
+An exploratory analysis of using LSTM models to predict stock prices / directions